PooriaT/GPX_helper/README.md

 # GPX_helper

 Utilities for aligning GoPro (or other camera) video timestamps with GPX tracks.
 The primary tool, `gpx_splitter.py`, crops a GPX track to match a video clip so you can sync footage and GPS data for mapping or overlays.
+The repository now includes a `frontend/` Svelte landing page and a `backend/` Python workspace that hosts the CLI tools.

 ## Features
 - Extracts video start time and duration from EXIF metadata via `exiftool`.